hydro-sdk/hydro-sdk.io/blog/2021-04-03-expressing-inexpressible-constant-values.md

 SWID will perform a simple syntax transform for the `Icons` class and `directions_boat` field while making sure the translation unit (`flutter/material/icons.ts`) imports required symbols (in this case, simply `IconData`).

-The only area of language projection that SWID aims to describe one-to-one between Dart and Typescript is `const` values.
+The only area of language projection that SWID aims to describe one-to-one between Dart and TypeScript is `const` values.
 This is done to free host applications from having to compile every possible constant value that guest code might want to access.
 This approach works great for constant values that consist simply of public symbols (like `IconData` above), and primitive values.

 This becomes trickier however when fields consist of private symbols.
 For instance, the `Rect` class from `dart:ui` has some static constant fields which are declared as the following:
 ```dart